-The Fund promotes the environmental characteristic of climate change mitigation by excluding investments in certain types of fossil fuels.
-In addition, the Fund promotes the social characteristic of avoiding investments in certain activities which can cause harm to human health and wellbeing.
+The fund promotes the environmental characteristic of climate change mitigation by excluding investments in certain types of fossil fuels.
+In addition, the fund promotes the social characteristic of avoiding investments in certain activities which can cause harm to human health and wellbeing.

-Further detail on the nature of these exclusions is set out below (in response to the question, "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?").
+Further detail on the nature of these exclusions is set out below (in response to the question, "What investment strategy does this financial product follow?").

-The Fund also supports the above environmental and social characteristics by aiming to make a minimum of 40% sustainable investments in:
+The fund also supports the above environmental and social characteristics by aiming to make a minimum of 40% sustainable investments in:

-- Corporate issuers whose business practices, products or solutions, make a net positive contribution towards United Nations' Sustainable Development Goals ("SDGs"); or - Sustainable Bonds which make a positive environmental or social contribution through their use of proceeds, as explained in response to the question below, "What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?".
+- Corporate issuers whose business practices, products or solutions, make a net positive contribution towards United Nations' Sustainable Development Goals ("SDGs"); or - Sustainable Bonds, as defined further below, which make a positive environmental or social contribution through their use of proceeds, as explained in response to the question below, "What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?".

-The Fund has not designated a reference benchmark for the purpose of attaining its environmental or social characteristics.
+The fund has not designated a reference benchmark for the purpose of attaining its environmental or social characteristics.

-• What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-The sustainability indicator used to measure the attainment of the Fund's environmental and social characteristics is the Fund's exposure, in percentage market value, to issuers that violate any of the exclusion criteria.
-Additional details on the Fund's exclusions criteria and methodology are provided below in response to the question, "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?"
+The following sustainability indicators are used to measure the attainment of the fund's environmental and social characteristics:

+- The fund's exposure, in percentage market value, to issuers that violate any of the exclusion criteria; - The fund's percentage market value allocated to sustainable investments.

+Additional details on the fund's exclusions criteria are provided below in response to the question, "What investment strategy does this financial product follow?"

+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.